Home / Dividend Calculator

 Due to the nature of the calculator, it operates based on general assumptions and hypothetical scenarios, so its results should be considered for illustrative purposes rather than definitive information provided.

-At MMBA, we see most people use it to sanity-check figures before taking dividends, whether those dividends come from a company structure or a personal investment portfolio, and before confirming their final liability with their accountant.
+At MMBA, we see most people use it to sanity-check figures before taking dividends, whether those dividends come from a company structure or a personal investment portfolio, and before confirming their final liability with their personal tax accountant.

 Based on your circumstances, you might need to figure out which scenario suits you.